Maxine Harding, MBACP,FD Integrative Therapist

 |Face to face counselling:||Yes|

-I am available to see client days,evenings and weekends
+I am available to see client days and evenings.

 Types of client